RubyMoney/money-rails/README.md

 end
 ```

-Now each Transaction object has a method called `total` which returns a Money object.
+Now each Transaction object has a method called `total` which returns a `Money` object.

 ### Currencies

-Money-rails supports a set of options to handle currencies for your
+money-rails supports a set of options to handle currencies for your
 monetized fields.
 The default option for every conversion is to use
-the global default currency of Money library, as given in the configuration
+the global default currency of the Money library, as given in the configuration
 initializer of money-rails:

 ```ruby